Five Primary Principles Defining Islam

 For more quotes about Prophet Muhammad click here

-The five primary principles of Islam are means to augment the human life and to pursue happiness.
-Such means are to conquer all acts of corruption, vice and discords that are derogatory to suitable living for all people.
-The Qur’an sates:
+The five primary principles of Islam are meant to augment the human life and to pursue happiness.
+Such means are to conquer all acts of corruption, vice, and discords that are derogatory to suitable living for all people.
+The Qur’an states: